aws-quickstart/quickstart-intersystems-iris/docs/partner_editable/DevTO_DeploymentGuide.md

 ### Failover Test

-On the Node02, navigate to the Management Portal (see &quot;&quot; section above) and open the Configuration-\&gt;Edit Mirror page.
+On the Node02, navigate to the Management Portal (see &quot;Health Check&quot; section above) and open the Configuration-\&gt;Edit Mirror page.
 At the bottom of the page you will see _This member is the backup.
 Changes must be made on the primary._

 Locate the Node01 instance in the AWS EC2 management dashboard.
 Its name will be of the format: MyStackName-Node01-1NGXXXXXX